naiithink/musicians-mate/README.md

 > **Note**: This is an educational project.

-An Arduino library that enables (some) musical functionalities primarily to Espressif's ESP32 boards.
+An Arduino library that helps you develop your musical IoT devices.

 ## Installation